-- The 2005 Resolution and conclusion concerning youth employment, adopted by the 93rd session of the ILC (2005), and
+- The 2005 Resolution andconclusions concerning youth employment, adopted by the 93rd session of the ILC (2005); and

-- The Resolution and conclusions concerning the youth employment crisis: A call for action, adopted by 101st session of the ILC (2012)
+- The Resolution and conclusions concerning the youth employment crisis: A call for action, adopted by the 101st session of the ILC (2012).

-44, including governance conventions (such us the Employment Policy Convention C.122, 1964, and the Human Resources Development Convention C.142, 1975), technical conventions (for instance those on wages, hours of work and occupational safety and health), and conventions on vulnerable groups of young workers (young female workers, young migrant workers, young workers with disabilities and young workers in the informal economy, among others).
+Crosscutting policy driversThe promotion of youth employment must be based on ILO core Conventions pertaining to the Fundamental principles and rights at work and other relevant normative instruments45, including governance conventions (such us the Employment Policy Convention, 1964 (No.122), and the Human Resources Development Convention,1975 (No.142), technical conventions (for instance those on wages, hours of work and occupational safety and health), and conventions on vulnerable groups of young workers (young female workers, young migrant workers, young workers with disabilities and young workers in the informal economy, among others).
 There is a particularly strong connection between the elimination of the worst forms of child labour (C.182) and youth employment, as children are the future of the workforce and their protection is therefore vital.

 With regard to gender equality and non-discrimination, whilst some modest improvements have been made, progress is slow.
-The lowest female shares in youth employment-to-population ratio exist in the Middle East, in North Africa and in South Asia; in South Asia, the gap was as high as 29.6 percentage points in 2014.
-At the global level the labour force participation rate on young men (55.2%) is much higher than that of young women (38.9%) (73).
+The lowest female shares in youth employment-to-population ratio exist in the Middle East, North Africa and South Asia; in South Asia, the gap was as high as 29.6 percentage points in 2014.
+At the global level, the labour force participation rate of young men (55.2 per cent) is much higher than that of young women (38.9 per cent) (73).
 Young women are also more likely than males to be unemployed and to be in poor-quality jobs.
 Such gender gaps are often due to social and cultural factors and uneven access to education.
-This calls for a greater attention to gender issues in the promotion of youth employment.
+This calls for greater attention to gender issues in the promotion of youth employment.

 The importance of social dialogue in promoting youth employment may be illustrated by the engagement of governments and social partners in a large number of countries to put forward the integrated approach to youth employment advocated for by the ILO.
-At the regional level, an interesting example is offered by the “Framework of Actions on Youth Employment” which the European employers’ and workers’ organizations developed jointly in 2013.
-Under this framework, employers and workers agreed on a series of concrete actions to reduce youth unemployment in Europe.
+At the regional level, an interesting example is offered by the "Framework of Actions on Youth Employment” which the European workers’ and employers' organizations developed jointly in 2013.
+Under this framework, workers and employers agree on a series of concrete actions to reduce youth unemployment in Europe.
 In more general terms, an extended social dialogue should engage young people so that their views can inform decision making processes on labour market aspects affecting their future.

-Many “traditional donors” (those belonging to the OECD-DAC group) have supported, and continue supporting, ILO projects on youth employment; and many ILO projects that might not carry the label “youth employment” do significantly contribute to this objective.
+Many “traditional donors” (those belonging to the OECD-DAC group) have supported, and continue to support ILO projects on youth employment.
+In addition, many ILO projects that might not carry the label “youth employment” nevertheless contribute significantly to this objective.
 Over the years, other entities have contributed to the work of the ILO in the youth employment area.
-The “Work4Youth Project”, a five-year partnership between the ILO and the MasterCard Foundation, has been of ILO’s largest youth employment programmes ever.
+The “Work4Youth Project”, a five-year partnership between the ILO and the MasterCard Foundation, has been one of ILO’s largest youth employment programmes to-date.

-technical specialists at headquarters and in the field.
-In fact, given the centrality of youth employment for ILO’s mandate and work programme, and the multi-facetted, cross-cutting approach that is needed to promote youth employment, virtually all sectors and branches of the Organisation can contribute to this area of work in one way or another.
+ILO CapacityThe ILO’s activities in support of youth employment are coordinated by the Youth Employment Programme Unit under the Employment Policy Department.
+The Programme operates through a pool of technical specialists at headquarters and in the field.
+In fact, given the centrality of youth employment for the ILO’s mandate and work programme, and the multi-facetted, cross-cutting approach that is needed to promote youth employment, virtually all sectors and branches of the Organization can contribute to this area of work in one way or another.
 Likewise, the majority of topics outlined in this publication are relevant for youth employment.

 71. ILO.. /global/research/global-reports/youth/2016/lang--en/index.htm..
 Geneva : ILO, 2016.